gongwan33/quark-tab/README.md

-##Quark Tab
+## Quark Tab
 A jQuery plugin to create quick tab windows.

-###Quick Start
+### Quick Start
-####Normal Mode
+#### Normal Mode
-Using this mode, all the content of the tab page will be preloaded to the browser.
-It's not appropriate to use this mode with heavy content.
+By using this mode, all the content of the tab page will be preloaded to the browser.
+It's not appropriate to use this mode with heavy content or it may cause the long delay time when loading the page.
+The content of every tab page is wrapped in the 'page' label and the 'tabname' indicates the name of the page which will be shown on the tab label.

 ```
     <tab>